orionjs/orioncms/README.md

 - Add one yourself
 It's very easy to add custom attributes to Orion.
 You can start by forking https://atmospherejs.com/orionjs/summernote.

-#### Custom Admin Panel:
-You can make your own admin panel.
-Start by forking https://atmospherejs.com/orionjs/admin.

 ## Getting Started

 #### Install the package